Western Carolina University

 The entire class will travel together and share activities to achieve the student learning outcomes of both ENGR 365 and HIST 308.
-ENGR 365 is a P6 World-Culture Category Upper-Level Perspective course, while HIST 308 is a P3 History Category Upper-Level Perspective course.
-By registering for 6 credits in summer 2023, you are eligible for financial aid, and get 6 credits towards your graduation (talk to Dr. Yan, Dr. Graham, and/or your program director for details).
+ENGR 365 is P6 Category World-Culture Upper-Level Perspective course, and HIST 308 is P3 Category History Upper-Level Perspective course.
+By registering 6 credits in summer 2024, you are eligible for financial aid, and get 6 credits towards your graduation (talk to Dr. Yan, Dr. Graham, and/or your program director for details).
 The students from various programs will gain rare opportunities to practice interdisciplinary collaborations.

-The two travel courses on this trip include destinations in Tokyo, Nagoya, Hiroshima, Osaka, Kyoto, Nara, etc. across various parts of Japan, and from metropolitan cities to historical towns.
-The class will visit companies, manufacturing sites, museums, historical sites, and cultural sites in Japan.
+The two travel courses include destinations in Sofia, Plovdiv, Kazanluk, Veliko Tarnovo, Burgas, Sozopol, etc. across various parts of Bulgaria, and from metropolitan cities to historical towns.
+The class will visit companies, production plants, universities, museums, and cultural sites.

-The ENGR 365 course will encourage students to experience Japanese culture and appreciate its influence on engineering and technology practices in Japan within the global context.
+The ENGR 365 course will encourage students to experience Bulgarian culture, including its unique industry such as rose oil production, within the global context.